Relocating from Canada Updated June 2026

 Tax treaty

-Yes — Canada-Serbia double taxation treaty.
-Unlike US citizens, Canadians who establish non-residency for tax purposes stop paying Canadian federal and provincial income tax on non-Canadian income.
+The Canada–Serbia double taxation treaty is in force.
+Unlike US citizens — who are taxed on worldwide income regardless of residence — Canadians who establish non-residency by severing significant ties generally stop paying Canadian federal and provincial income tax on non-Canadian income.
+Provincial tax can follow you if ties aren't properly severed.
 This makes Serbia particularly tax-efficient for Canadians.

-Company formation (DOO) or citizenship by descent — the two most pursued paths by Canadians.
-This is the pathway we most commonly process for clients from Canada.
-The specific documents required differ slightly from other nationalities — we provide a personalised checklist after the eligibility call.
+Company formation (DOO) or citizenship by descent are the two routes Canadians pursue most, and the ones we most commonly process.
+The documents required differ slightly by nationality; we provide a personalised checklist after the eligibility call.

 Ancestry & citizenship